 3. What You Eat Matters

 Just as food allergies have become a growing problem for many people, a variety of foods are unsuspecting bladder irritants especially for Interstitial Cystitis sufferers.
 Foods that are high in acid or sugar, contain artificial sweeteners, or are very spicy can irritate your bladder.
 That increases your trips to the bathroom.
 It’s good to read package labels, keep a food/drink bladder diary, and notice if something you eat or drink triggers a flare or the urge to pee.
+And there’s no shame in relying on a little back up protection while you figure out your triggers.

 Watch out for these: